pavyer/TIL/How Does The Web Work.md

 ### 6. Entertaining and informative video on how DNS works
 https://www.youtube.com/watch?v=72snZctFFtA&feature=youtu.be&t=45s.
+The video mentions that a browser automatically adds a "." dot at the end of the URL typed into the browser that denotes the root DNS server.
+I don't think that's true because I didn't find any relevant results when I searched for the question "do browsers add a dot to the end of the URLs typed in the address bar"

 ### 6.1 Also further resources based on googling "resolving name server", "root server".
 1. https://www.cloudns.net/wiki/article/202/.